aaronmurniadi/aaronmurniadi.github.io/src/blog/2025-02-14-time-to-tidy-up-your-github-graveyard.md

   - blog
 published: true
 ---

 So, I logged in into my GitHub account today and saw: 71 repositories!

-All the projects I've started, forks I've looked into, and then just abandoned.
+That is all the projects I've started, forks I've looked into, and then just abandoned.
 Let's be real; no way am I really keeping track of that many projects.
 Most of them are just remnants of things I was interested in for a short time.

 I forked/created them, tinkering a bit, and then... nothing.
 They just lingered, collecting digital dust and taking up space on my GitHub profile.